rajeshhereforyou/zuul-eureka-feignclient-demo/README.md

 If you are interested to see the zuul routing configuration, you can see the code at '/src/main/resources/application.yml' in this repo

+## How the Zuul, Eureka and Feign is working together

+If you hit http://localhost:9090/test-feign/user/1, then it should hit the endpoint '/user/{userId}' of 'EurekaFeignClientDemoApplication' app based on the zuul routing specified at '/src/main/resources/application.yml' and execute that method